roopekj/blog/_posts/2025-05-26-birdbrain-batching-and-tips-on-never-using-it.markdown

 ## The clever, the industrious and the birdbrained
 This is where we arrive at the real subject of this post.

-When the feature vectors are statically sized feature vectors (details of car listings, sensor readings, color intensities of pixels with three color channels and so on), parallelism is straightforward and obvious.
+When the feature vectors are statically sized (details of car listings, sensor readings, color intensities of pixels), parallelism is straightforward and obvious.
 However, things get interesting when the feature vector sizes differ.
 One pertinent scenario where this typically occurs is in natural language.
 *From this point onwards, we're going to focus on movie reviews as an example, but the ideas apply generally to all language models and document types.*